Are there really medications for alcoholism?

 The main factor is what kind of support system a person needs.
 Prescriptions for alcohol abuse tend to target physical addiction symptoms, cravings, brain chemistry, and common drinking triggers such as anxiety and insomnia.
 Medication can therefore solve much of the biological aspect of addiction.

 However, for many people drinking is also a coping mechanism.
 This is why medication is especially effective when combined with therapy, or other forms of counseling/group support.

 But even for those who benefit primarily from support groups and therapy, medication can boost their overall success rate—especially over the long term.
 No matter your situation, medication assisted treatment is worth looking into.

-Which Medications Help To Stop Cravings?
+Which Medications Help To Stop Craving Alcohol?